 Accounts of OBEs in ancient cultures appear to indicate a shared knowledge of life beyond the body that was once very much a part of everyday existence, an understanding which has mostly been lost with the advent of modern life and materialistic science today.

 It may take many years before science can understand and officially explain OBEs.
 In the meantime we can explore OBEs first-hand, tapping into a long heritage of spiritual seekers who saw the process of leaving their body consciously as they fell asleep as the beginning of a remarkable nightly journey.

-From 2001 to 2010 he was at the forefront of this field of spiritual exploration, teaching people how to investigate and experience life in a multi-dimensional way through various courses, workshops, websites, books, and media appearances.
+From 2001 to 2010 Belsebuub was at the forefront of this field of spiritual exploration, teaching people how to investigate and experience life in a multi-dimensional way through various courses, workshops, websites, books, and media appearances.
 In 2017 Belsebuub withdrew from public life.